Table of Contents

 Function of the Triceps brachii muscle

-The primary function of triceps brachii muscle is extension of the elbow.
+The primary function of triceps brachii muscle is the extension of the elbow.

 Along with its primary function, the long head of the triceps brachii is synergistic with the latissimus dorsi and teres major, which act as adductors and extensors of the arm at the shoulder joint.
 It is, however, also capable of the external rotation of the shoulder joint.